etendosoftware/docs/docs/products/etendo-classic/user-guide/warehouse-management/setup.md

 ## EAN 128 Type

 In this window you can add different types of barcodes.
+They store information about the product in this code, either: date, warehouse, storage bin, and when you scanned, you can obtain this information from the barcode.

+This window contains the following fields:

-**EAN 128 Type** header fields
+**EAN 128 Type** header fields:

 -   **Module** : Module to export the data.
 -   **Organization** : Organizational entity within client.